fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 [User Persona graphic to be added]

 ### Platforms and Technology
-Trackr was created using a vartiety of tools and platforms to create a simple and user-friendly application. <br>
+Trackr was created using a variety of tools and platforms to create a simple and user-friendly application. <br>
 The development platforms used were: <br>

 **Python**
-- Python was used as the programming language because of the large ammount of libraries that can be used alongside the language.
+- Python was used as the programming language because of the large amount of libraries that can be used alongside the language.
 The libraries used were pandas for data analysis and manipulation, tkinter for creating the GUI, and joblib for saving and loading large datasets.

 **Data File Formats**
 The datasets that were used to create Trackr were: